Workday/canvas-kit/modules/skeleton/react/README.md

 # Skeleton

-This component places its children in a `div` marked with the `aria-hidden` attribute and displays an `aria-live` status to specify that the content is loading.
+This component places its children in a `div` marked with the `aria-hidden` attribute.
+It announces itself by utilizing a visually hidden div.

 ## Usage